 “Conflict minerals” refers to the mineral precursors of the metals tantalum, tin, tungsten, and gold (3TG) as defined in the U.S. Securities and Exchange Commission (SEC) rule requiring a conflict minerals disclosure.
-Revenue from mining these minerals in the Democratic Republic of Congo (DRC) and adjoining countries has been widely linked to funding for groups engaged in extreme violence and human rights atrocities.
+Revenue from mining these minerals in the Democratic Republic of Congo (DRC) and adjoining countries have been widely linked to funding for groups engaged in extreme violence and human rights atrocities.

 Promoting best practices by smelters is the most direct way to address the risk of conflict minerals entering our supply chain.
 We expect our suppliers to source 3TG for HP products only from smelters that comply with the Responsible Minerals Initiative’s (RMI) Responsible Minerals Assurance Process (RMAP), which requires a third-party sourcing audit.
 Presence on the RMI conformant list demonstrates a smelter’s conflict-free status.

 However, our relatively small use of these metals decreases our influence, so we need all of industry to demand conflict free 3TG.
 We require our suppliers to work toward removing from our supply chain the smelters that do not participate in a conflict-free audit program.
-We promote conflict-free minerals in our supply chain by:
+We promote conflict-free minerals in our supply chain:

-• Encouraging smelters that purchase and process mineral ores to undergo thirdparty sourcing audits.
+- Encouraging smelters that purchase and process mineral ores to undergo third party sourcing audits

-• Supporting multi-stakeholder collaboration to establish secure, conflictfree sources of 3TG ores from the DRC
+- Supporting multi-stakeholder collaboration to establish secure, conflict free sources of 3TG ores from the DRC

 We will continue to work with our suppliers and across the industry to drive demand for conflict-free sourcing, regardless of whether the minerals originate in the Democratic Republic of Congo (DRC) or elsewhere.